rapardia/WebEx-Status-SmartThings-Integration/README.md

             3:Kitchen Lights
             Enter the Number of the Device You would like to control:

-Once you enter the number of the device you want to use, it will start monitoring your WeEx status.
+Once you enter the number of the device you want to use, it will start monitoring your WebEx status.

 ### WebEx Token Refresh
 If you're using a Personal Access Token, which expires in 12 hours, you can comment out or remove the def token_refresh() function.

+## For my_status_interactive.py:
+This version is more user-friendly removes the need for the credential files.
+The credentials are added manually at the launch of the program before device selection.
+This version also removes the WebEx refresh function